shopware/shopware/src/Docs/Resources/current/10-system-guide/20-installation.md

 To be sure that the installation succeeded, just open the following url in your favorite browser: [http://localhost:8000/](http://localhost:8000/)

+After exploring Shopware 6 you can terminate it with these two commands:

+1. Leave the shell:

+    ```bash
+    > exit

+2. Stop the containers:

+    ```bash
+    > ./psh.phar docker:stop

 ## Local installation

 If it's impossible to get docker up and running on your development environment you can install Shopware 6 locally.